xdweixia/TBGL-MVC/README.md

 # TPAMI2022-TBGL-MVC

-This repo contains the MATLAB code and data of our IEEE TPAMI'2022 article: Tensorized Bipartite Graph Learning for Multi-view Clustering.
+This repo contains the MATLAB code and datasets of our IEEE TPAMI'2022 article: Tensorized Bipartite Graph Learning for Multi-view Clustering.

 [Tensorized Bipartite Graph Learning for Multi-view Clustering](https://ieeexplore.ieee.org/document/9813586)